aman-roy/til/_posts/2021-03-20-dummy-webcam.md

 author_link: "http://amanroy.me"
 ---

-This hack will help in streaming a pre-recorded video like a webcam video in an ubuntu-based Linux distro.
+This hack will help in streaming a pre-recorded video as a webcam video in an ubuntu-based Linux distro.

 ## **Method**